-You will receive ongoing, support and guidance from your supervising social worker.
+You will receive ongoing, support and guidance from your supervising social worker and other carers through your fostering support hub.
 We have a fantastic training programme and a number of courses for you to choose from, which will encourage your learning and development, as a foster carer for Nottinghamshire County Council.